-- 5. The type of the statistics: - processed: The number of messages that successfully reached their destination. - dropped: The number of dropped messages syslog-ng OSE could not send the messages to the destination and the output buffer got full, so messages were lost. - stored.
-The number of messages stored in the message queue, waiting to be sent to the destination. - suppressed: The number of suppressed messages (if the suppress() feature is enabled). - stamp: The UNIX timestamp of the last message sent to the destination. - 6.
+- 5. The type of the statistics: - processed: The number of messages that successfully reached their destination driver. - dropped: The number of dropped messages syslog-ng OSE could not send the messages to the destination and the output buffer got full, so messages were dropped by the destination driver. - stored: The number of messages stored in the message queue of the destination driver, waiting to be sent to the destination. - suppressed: The number of suppressed messages (if the suppress() feature is enabled). - s tamp: The UNIX timestamp of the last message sent to the destination. - 6.
 The number of such messages.

-Certain statistics are available only if the stats-level () option is set to a higher value.
+Certain statistics are available only if the stats-level() option is set to a higher value.